This topic describes the terms that are used in ApsaraDB RDS.

 - classic network

 RDS instances in the classic network cannot be isolated by using network settings.
-You can block unauthorized access to these instances only by configuring IP address whitelists or security groups for these instances.
+You can block unauthorized access to the RDS instances in the classic network only by configuring IP address whitelists or security groups.

 - Cluster Edition

-The RDS Cluster Edition is developed based on the native SQL Server technology AlwaysOn and is supported only in SQL Server 2017.
+The RDS Cluster Edition is developed based on the native SQL Server technology AlwaysOn and is supported only for SQL Server 2017.
 In this edition, computing is separated from storage, and you can create read-only RDS instances to implement read/write splitting.
 After you create read-only RDS instances, you can apply for a read-only routing endpoint, which is used to implement read/write splitting.
-By default, each read-only RDS instance is assigned an independent internal endpoint.
-The internal endpoint of a read-only RDS instance is used to connect only to the read-only RDS instance.
+By default, an independent internal endpoint is assigned to each read-only RDS instance.
+This internal endpoint is used to connect only to the read-only RDS instance.

 For more information, see Cluster Edition.

-Database Autonomy Service (DAS) is a cloud service that uses machine learning and expert experience to automate perception, healing, optimization, operations and maintenance (O&M), and security for databases.
+Database Autonomy Service (DAS) is a cloud service that uses machine learning and expert experience to automate perception, healing, optimization, O&M, and security for databases.
 DAS simplifies database management and prevents service failures that may be caused by manual operations.
-DAS also helps ensure the stability, security, and efficiency of your database service.
+This way, DAS helps ensure that your database service runs in a stable, secure, and efficient manner.

 For more information, see DAS overview.

-Database Backup (DBS) is a cost-effective backup service that can provide continuous protection for RDS instances.
+Database Backup (DBS) is a cost-effective backup service that helps protect the data in RDS instances.